 ……

 Verifies the public key as specified in 5.6.2.3 of NIST SP 800-56A R2.
 If verification fails, the processing status is set to INVALID_PUBLIC_KEY.
-Verifies that a PMKSA named via a PMKID in the RSNE exists for the specified Base AKMP, or the Base AKMP is set to PASN AKMP or Base AKMP data exists in the frame to allow a PMK to be established.
-If Base AKMP is equal to PASN AKMP, verifies that dot11NoAuthPASNActivated is set to true.
+Verifies that a PMKSA named via a PMKID in the RSNE exists for the specified Base AKMP, or the Base AKMP is set to PASN AKMP or PASN with defined key wrap AKMP (#211) or Base AKMP data exists in the frame to allow a PMK to be established.
+If Base AKMP is equal to PASN AKMP or PASN with defined key wrap AKMP (#211), verifies that dot11NoAuthPASNActivated is set to true.
 Otherwise processing status is set to REFUSED.

 …